 Paperback.
 Condition: Fair.
 Mass Paperback Edition.
 The item might be beaten up but readable.
 May contain markings or highlighting, as well as stains, bent corners, or any other major defect, but the text is not obscured in any way.
 Seller Inventory # 0060830557-7-1-13

 paperback.
 Condition: Very Good.
 Connecting readers with great books since 1972!
-Used books may not include companion materials, and may have some shelf wear or limited writing.
+Used textbooks may not include companion materials such as access codes, etc. May have some wear or limited writing/highlighting.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_456294379
+Seller Inventory # S_464030661

 Seller: ThriftBooks-Dallas, Dallas, TX, U.S.A.